AquilaSpace/nexus_sky/README.md

 The nexus sky engine includes mathematical routines for proactively identifying satellite for observatories, and allows for mitigating and minimizing this inferference.

-Most logic is found in files within src/controllers.
-Feel free to browse through them if you're curious how the sky engine functions internally.
+Basic logic is found in files within src/controllers.
+Detailed logic is contained within src/utils.
+Feel free to browse through these files if you're curious how the sky engine functions internally.

 The basic idea is as follows: